ellacharmed/STA-Windfall/README.md

 ## Expected outcome

-- A positive outcome is the chance of getting some combination of seeds and/or insect eggs, between 100-1000 SciencePoints for Research, and between 100-1000 Currency for Trade.
+- A positive outcome is the chance of getting some combination of seeds and/or insect eggs, between 1-12 Survivors, between 100-1000 SciencePoints for Research, and between 100-1000 Currency for Trade.
 - A negative outcome is one (or more) colonist(s) get injured.

 ## Known issues